-Vegetable Phenology Raised Bed - Since 2014, UC Davis TERC has been part of an annual basin-wide phenology project in partnership with the Lake Tahoe Master Gardeners and Slow Foods.
-The purpose of these trials is to determine the suitability of specific cultivars/varietals of fruits and vegetables to the Truckee/Tahoe region.
+- Vegetable Phenology Raised Bed Since 2014 UC Davis TERC has been part of an annual basin-wide phenology project in partnership with the Lake Tahoe Master Gardeners.
+The purpose these trials are to determine the suitability of specific cultivars/varietals of fruits and vegetables to the Truckee/Tahoe region.
 These varieties are selected for their shorter growing season and adaptability towards a cooler climate.
-To facilitate the evaluation, we invite people with an interest in science reporting and with special interest in growing fruits and vegetables to participate in a garden workshop.
+To facilitate the evaluation we invite people with an interest in science reporting and with special interest in growing fruits and vegetables for personal consumption to participate in a garden workshop.
 Those participating receive instructions on the history and cultivation techniques as well as the opportunity to receive at no cost several plants to grow in their home gardens.
 During the course of this study, each participant is expected to provide information on garden location, garden conditions at the time of planting, proposed methods of cultivation and periodic updates related to plant growth and development.
 The raised bed is used during these workshops as a demo site to show novice gardeners strategies for planting seedlings.
 Approximately four to five workshops happen at the Tahoe City Field Station in early spring.
-Direct inquiries to Alison Toy, (775) 881-7566 or antoy@ucdavis.edu.
+Direct inquiries to Alison Toy, (775) 881-7566 or antov@ucdavis.edu. - BMP Test Plots UC Davis researchers will compare Best Management Practices (BMP's) - vegetation types, infiltration, flow regimes, soil types, and soil amendments in the test plot system you see (behind the hatchery building) which may or may not be functioning depending on the impacts of the most recent winter.
+Direct inquiries to Geoffrey Schladow, (530) 752-3942, or gschladow@ucdavis.edu